W-Net-AI/LISP-CV/Readme.md

 (ql:quickload "cffi")

-To install CFFI, which Lisp-Cv depends on, plus it's dependencies.
+To install CFFI, which Lisp-CV depends on, plus it's dependencies.

 Then run: